 It was the week of Thanksgiving 1983 and the first time I’d been home to Texas since moving to California.
 I left my home state the year before to pursue an acting career and although I was getting lots of small parts and commercials, like most young actors I was also waiting tables between auditions and acting classes.
-I loved California and had made some great friends, but I was a very young girl and missed my family, so this trip home was especially sentimental for me.
+I loved California and had made some great friends, but I really missed my family so this trip home was especially sentimental for me.

-While unpacking, I noticed my mother’s cedar jewelry box on a shelf in my room.
-As a little girl I loved looking through it, always finding new treasures, so I made some room on my bed and began digging around.
+While unpacking I noticed my mother’s cedar jewelry box on a shelf in my room.
+When I was a little girl I loved looking through that box, always finding new treasures, so I made some room on my bed and began digging around.
 After sorting through the top layer I lifted the middle shelf and, near the bottom, I found a lovely gold ring with a green stone that had a gold “C” in the center.
-I’d never seen it before; it was large and obviously not my mother’s, but since green is my favorite color, I put the ring on my index finger.
+I’d never seen it before; it was large and obviously not my mother’s, but since green is my favorite color I put the ring on my index finger.

 Later that evening in the car on our way to dinner my mother noticed the ring and asked me why I was wearing it.
 After apologizing for not asking first, she said, “Of course it’s okay, but that’s your father’s high school ring–did you know today, November 22nd, is the day he died?”

 A strange sadness poured over me.
-He had died when I wasn’t quite 5 years old so I had never really known the actual date of his death–but then I remembered the dream I’d been having for many years, always in November.
+He had died when I was 5 years old so I never really knew the actual date of his death–but then I thought of that dream I’d been having for so many years, always in November.
 I told my mother about it.

 She smiled.
 “The night he died you were crying and angry that he was leaving the house without you.
 So he picked you up, spun you around until you stopped crying, and then he left.
 Later that night is when he died in the car crash.”

-After surviving a disastrous marriage I was now a single mom, juggling my work as an actress and my job in retail to stay ahead.
-I had been dating Mark Murrell several years and was ready to get married–but he wasn’t.
+It was 1993 and after surviving a disastrous marriage I was now a single mom, still juggling acting and auditions with retail work to stay ahead.
+I had been dating Mark several years and was ready to get married–but he wasn’t.
 Although his career in the fashion industry had thrived in Texas it simply didn’t translate in California and he wanted to be financially stable before even considering taking on a family.

 One afternoon I was having lunch with my producer friend ‘Chick’, complaining about my stalled relationship.
 Chick noticed the gold and green ring on my index finger and asked if he could hold it.
 “I know this sounds crazy, but I just had a vision,” he said.
-Holding my ring and closing his eyes, Chick said, “I can’t see his face, but I see you with another man.
-It’s definitely not Mark; this is a businessman, a guy who wears suits to work every day.
-I see you both dressed to the nines, looking very happy, and driving away in a green Jaguar.”
+Holding my father’s ring and closing his eyes, Chick said, “I can’t see his face, but I see you with another man.
+It’s definitely not Mark; this is a businessman, a guy who wears a suit to work every day.
+I see you both dressed to the nines, looking very happy, and driving along the coastline in a green Jaguar.”
 He gave me back my ring and we both had a good laugh about it.

-Three years later, Mark and I got married.
+Three years later, Mark Murrell and I got married.
 He had since left the fashion industry and was now a successful insurance adjuster with Lloyds of London.
-Chick was one of the attendees and after the wedding he pulled me aside and, laughing, asked if I noticed the green Jaguar in the chapel parking lot.
+Chick was one of the attendees at the wedding and during the reception he pulled me aside and, laughing, asked if I had noticed the green Jaguar in the chapel parking lot.
 At first I had no idea what he was talking about or why he was asking–but then I remembered Chick’s ‘vision’ while holding my father’s ring.

-I felt all the color leave my face as I told him, “Mark wanted to rent either a white or black Jag for us to drive away in today; he called every rental place in LA but all they had left was this green one…”
+I felt all the color leave my face as I told him, “Mark wanted to surprise me with either a white or black Jaguar for us to drive away in today.
+He called every rental place in Los Angeles but all they had left was this green one…”

-For three days Jason was hooked up to tubes and monitors, being tested in every way possible and ultimately, on November 22, he was diagnosed with Multiple Sclerosis.
+For three days my son, Jason, was hooked up to tubes and monitors, being tested in every way possible after losing his vision.
+Ultimately–and ironically–on November 22, he was diagnosed with Multiple Sclerosis.

 Mark was out of town.
 Alone and heading towards another November 22nd, I began sinking into deep despair.
 After a year my son was still struggling.
 Our dog, Reagan, had become paralyzed and was possibly dying.
 I had friends and family members who were experiencing serious loss and health issues, and everything in the entire world just seemed black, hopeless.